 Real estate joint ventures is comprised of joint ventures with interests in single property income-producing real estate, and to a lesser extent joint ventures with interests in multi-property projects with varying strategies ranging from the development of properties to the operation of income-producing properties, as well as a runoff portfolio of real estate private equity funds.

-The estimated fair value of the real estate joint venture investment portfolios was \$553 million and \$594 million at March 31, 2018 and December 31, 2017, respectively.
+The estimated fair value of the real estate joint venture and wholly owned real estate investment portfolios was \$561 million and \$594 million at June 30, 2018 and December 31, 2017, respectively.

 Other Limited Partnership Interests